 Please have your processing appointment set up before you buy your pigs!
 Processing appointments are hard to come by and if you get the pigs then call for the appointment, you’ll be in trouble.

-I know this really is not what you asked, but since you are new, I feel obligated to mention this to you so it does not get overlooked or put off.
-I enjoy raising pigs and want you to have a great experience, as well.
+I know this really is not what you asked, but since you are probably new to raising pigs, I feel obligated to mention this to you so it does not get overlooked or put off.

 You can butcher your pigs at home, have experienced help show you how